The General Benefits of a Bullet Journal

 When I used apps to note events and list tasks, I'd typically flush all mentally as I walked away.
 I knew a notification would pop up at the required time.
 Because the item was deemed "handled," I seldom revisited it before the notification sparked.
 Yes, I'd toss a glance in that direction during daily review sessions.
 But no additional ideas popped, because of the minimal attention I paid to the entries.

-With a bullet journal, I’m on a daily prowl for still-open checkboxes.
+With a bullet journal, I'm on a daily prowl for still-open checkboxes.
 Everything is before me, fostering a more comprehensive view.
 Like a pinball machine, my eyeballs dart across pages, flipping among the nooks and crannies.
 As I hone in on targets, ideas blast into prominence.
-Bottom-line: a full body engaged in planning/ reviewing lends wings to brainstorming.
+Bottom-line: a full body with most senses engaged in planning/ reviewing lends wings to brainstorming.

 ✧︎︎︎3✧︎︎︎ Routines no longer simulate approaching vampires.